-The routines introduced to meet the rules in this standard must be documented.
+The routines that exist to meet the requirements in this standard must be documented.

 This symbol means that, where it appears, must be documented information which shows that the rule is met.

 The routines must be reviewed at least annually and in the event of changes to the following: